ad24cz/archivetools-for-archlinux-ARM/README.md

 Installation
 ------------
 Create a pacman package and install it.
+Before the installation, install all dependencies.

 ```
 cd archivetools